oblador/react-native-performance/README.md

 # Flipper React Native Performance Plugin

 This is plugin for the debug tool [Flipper](https://fbflipper.com) that measures the startup times of your React Native app.
-It measures both the native and JavaScript parts, but only on iOS so far.
+It measures:

+- Native startup time
+- Script download time
+- Script parse time
+- React app mount time

-The aim is to further expand profiling capabilities and Android support in the future.
+Currently only on iOS is supported, but the aim is to further expand profiling capabilities and Android support in the future.

 ## Installation